When you schedule a campaign to run in the background using cron

 You create a birthday filter, a "Happy birthday" newsletter and a campaign that uses them.

-- It starts by setting-up a custom field to use for storing birthdays.
+- Start by setting up a custom subscriber field (of type date) for storing birthdays.

 - Then in the same page define this field.

 - Refresh your welcome page to verify that your birthday field is active.